 Ironman Lake Placid

-On July 27, 2014, athletes from around the world will descend on the alpine village of Lake Placid to test their limits in the 16th Annual Ironman Lake Placid.
+On July 24, 2016, athletes from around the world will descend on the alpine village of Lake Placid to test their limits in the 18th Annual Ironman Lake Placid.
 A favorite among competitors, the Lake Placid Ironman is the second oldest Ironman in North America and one of the sport's most popular courses.
+Click here to sign up today to compete with thousands of athletes!

 Ironman Lake Placid Course Maps & Spectator Guide

-The highly anticipated race begins with a 2.4 mile swim across beautiful Mirror Lake, followed by a demanding 112-mile bike leg through the Adirondack Mountains, and ends with a full marathon through the mountains and downtown that ends at the Olympic speed skating oval in the village of Lake Placid.
+The highly anticipated race begins with the swimmers entering the water at 6:30 a.m. for a 2.4 mile swim across beautiful Mirror Lake, followed by a demanding 112-mile bike leg through the Adirondack Mountains, and ends with a full marathon through the mountains and downtown that ends at the Olympic speed skating oval in the village of Lake Placid.

 Download Spectator Guide: